MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 To address this issue, existing works propose runtime monitors (also known as supervisors or failure predictors) to assess the level of the DNN dependability in operation~\cite{henriksson2019towards,hussain2022deepguard,kim2019guiding,stocco2020misbehaviour,stocco2022confidence,stocco2022thirdeye,wang2020dissector,xiao2021self,zhang2018deeproad}.
 In the context of ADSs, both, black-box as well as white-box approaches have been proposed.
 As for black-box approaches, techniques like SelfOracle~\cite{stocco2020misbehaviour} or DeepGuard~\cite{hussain2022deepguard} monitor the ADS by examining its behavior in response to the input images of the system.
 In the context of ADS, for black-box runtime monitoring techniques, one of the identified core limitations~\cite{stocco2022thirdeye} relates to the impossibility of handling other failures than those caused due to data-driven bugs, e.g., failures caused by corrupted images.
 Therefore, these techniques fail to detect faults due to inadequate training or by bugs at the DNN model level~\cite{stocco2022thirdeye}.
 To address this challenge, Stocco et al.~\cite{stocco2022thirdeye} proposed ThirdEye, a white-box ADS failure predictor that relies on attention maps produced by explainable artificial intelligence (XAI) techniques.
 Specifically, they propose three different summarization methods to compute a confidence score from the attention map of the images, provided some extra information previously extracted from the training dataset.
 Although this technique is promising and overcomes the limitations of black-box techniques, it also poses one core limitation that may prevent its adoption in practice: its computational cost, and as a direct consequence, its execution time.
 Specifically, the techniques employed to obtain the attention maps require several invocations of the DNN, which may make this technique unfeasible unless significant computational resources are available exclusively for the ADS monitors.
 This may be a problem in the context of ADS that use resource-constrained embedded devices.

 To deal with the above-mentioned challenges, we propose \tool, a simple, yet effective and efficient runtime monitoring approach. \tool leverages ideas from metamorphic testing~\cite{segura2016survey} to predict when the ADS will fail, and it provides significant benefits over the state-of-the-art approaches.
 Firstly, based on our experiments with a lane keeping case study system, {\tool} provides \textbf{higher effectiveness} in terms of detecting internal (faulty DNN models) or external (unexpected inputs) anomalies which may cause an incorrect behavior of the system.
 Secondly, our approach is capable of an \textbf{earlier detection} of internal anomalies than other approaches, which is crucial in cases where there is only a short time to react.
-Furthermore, {\tool} is also applicable for ADSs whose functionalities are not necessarily controlled through DNNs, such as in the case of Apollo~\cite{apollo_auto}.
 Lastly, our approach only requires cheap image transformations and one additional invocation of the ADS controller (either DNN or other), which would solve the high computational cost of some white-box techniques (e.g., ThirdEye~\cite{stocco2022thirdeye}).

 Our paper makes the following contributions: